Nov 21, 2024

 Withdrawal From Courses

-Students may withdraw from courses prior to the start of the fall, spring and summer terms online through My.UAFS or through an advisor with a Change of Schedule form.
+Students may withdraw from courses prior to the start of the fall, spring, and summer terms online through My.UAFS or through an advisor with a Change of Schedule form.
 This form must be received by the Registrar’s Office.
 Once the term has begun, students who wish to withdraw from a class or change classes are governed by the following policy:

-1. Withdrawals through the 11th day of the fall/spring semesters and fifth day of the summer terms are not recorded on the student’s permanent record.
+1. Withdrawals through the 11th day of the fall/spring semesters and the fifth day of the summer terms are not recorded on the student’s permanent record.

-2. During first week of the fall and spring semesters, students will receive a 100 percent tuition refund for a dropped course only.
+2. During the first week of the fall and spring semesters, students will receive a 100 percent tuition refund for a dropped course only.

 • Students are required to have a Change of Schedule Form signed by their advisor and the faculty member teaching the course on the Change of Schedule Form in order to withdraw.
 Students who are on financial aid and/or are receiving a scholarship must meet with a financial aid representative and obtain their signature on the form.